AudioPairBank: Towards A Large-Scale Tag-Pair-Based Audio Content Analysis: Collecting and Processing the AudioPairBank

-\paragraph{Using the plausibility score} A manual refinement could be reasonable for specific cases, but it does not scale to our needs and the future plans of adding data.
-Therefore, we complemented the first pass with a suggested data-driven metric to determine the degree of plausibility for a given concept pair.
-The objective of the score is to favor diversity of users, number of files and uniqueness of files among classes.
-For example, we have an implausible concept pair like \textit{singing park} because a park cannot sing.
-This pair might have emerged because many files were tagged with combinations of the tags \textit{singing}, \textit{park}, \textit{bird}, \textit{people} and \textit{crowd}.
-Although \textit{singing park} has a large number of samples, it has no unique files, and the same sample files are also assigned to other classes.
-Hence, these kind of classes will yield a low plausibility score.
-More formally the score is defined as following:
+The plausibility score was designed to favor diversity of users, number of files and uniqueness of files for the given pair.
+For example, the manually discarded pair \textit{singing park} was selected because a park cannot sing.
+This pair might have emerged because files were tagged with different words such as \textit{singing}, \textit{walking}, \textit{relaxing}, \textit{park}, \textit{bird} and \textit{people}.
+Although the pair \textit{singing park} occurred in several audio files, it never occurred together in any other recording and was rather always together with other pairs such as \textit{singing bird} and \textit{walking people} and \textit{relaxing park}.
+Hence, these kind of pairs yielded a low plausibility score.
+Formally the score is defined as following:

-where $n_{cp}$ is the total number of files belonging to concept pair $cp$, then, $u_{cp}$ is the number of unique users that uploaded files for concept pair $cp$ and $f_{cp}$ is the number of files that are unique to concept pair $cp$.
+where $n_{cp}$ is the total number of files belonging to a concept pair $cp$.
+Then, $u_{cp}$ is the number of unique users that uploaded files for a concept pair $cp$ and $f_{cp}$ is the number of files that are unique to a concept pair $cp$.
 A file is unique to a concept pair if it is not tagged with any other concept pair in the existing set.
-The division by $2$ is necessary because for a perfectly plausible concept pair the numerator becomes $1+1$ and so the division by two will keep the metric in the range between $0$ and $1$ where one is the maximum score.
+The division by $2$ is necessary because for a perfectly plausible concept pair the numerator becomes $1+1$ and so the division by two will keep the metric in the range between $0$ (least plausible) and $1$ (most plausible).
+We observed that rare pairs such as the ones described in the previous paragraphs obtained a score lower than 0.2.